-Seattle to close major parks, beaches this weekend due to coronavirus fears during expected warm weather
+Seattle to close major parks, beaches this weekend due to coronavirus fears during expected warmer weather

 “That being said, we do have the potential to write a citation,” Best added.
 “Those details are being worked out with the City Attorney’s office … That is the game plan so far.”

-This is the first time Seattle has closed parks because of the coronavirus pandemic.
-The city shut down parking lots at eight major parks about two weeks ago.
+The city shut down parking lots at eight major parks about two weeks ago and has banned the use of play areas.
+Under Gov. Jay Inslee’s statewide stay-at-home order, parkgoers are supposed to stay six feet away from each other.
+But this is the first time Seattle has closed parks because of the coronavirus pandemic.

-Durkan said the decision to close many of Seattle’s best loved parks was difficult because “getting outside is part of who we are.”
+Durkan said the decision was difficult because “getting outside is part of who we are.”

 “This beautiful weather makes it really hard in Seattle,” the mayor said.
 “These are the days we all crave … No one wants to close our parks.
 We love our parks.”

+But officials are “very concerned, given the weather,” about the potential for crowds in parks, Aguirre said.
 Temperatures are expected to be in the upper 50s to low 60s Saturday and Sunday, according to the National Weather Service.

-But officials are “very concerned, given the weather,” about the potential for crowds in parks, Aguirre said.
-Some other cities across the country also have closed parks, he said.

 “Over the past week, we’ve seen high numbers of folks in some of our most popular parks and really believe this has created a serious health and safety threat in our community,” he said.